 If you and the school feel that your child has significant additional needs, they will be added to the school's Special Educational Needs register.
 Parents/Carers are invited to attend meetings about their child with our SENDCO at least three times a year.
 During these meetings, previous targets are reviewed, additional support and intervention is offered and planned for and new targets are set.
 If a child has an Education Health and Care Plan (EHCP), an Annual Review will be held to discuss progress and next steps.
 As well as parents or carers, other professionals may attend as part of this support.

 We support children's emotional well being

-We support children with medical needs
+We support children with long term medical needs

 We support speech and language development and children with ASD